LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 GitHub account.
 If you satisfy these requirements, you can initiate Gitlab CI on a pull request by adding a comment with 'LGTM' in it.

+.. note:: Gitlab CI is run on Livermore Computing systems that are heavily used
+          and so throughput is less than ideal.
+To avoid squandering resources, **it is important that all RAJA developers only launch Gitlab CI when a pull request has pass all other checks and is ready to be merged.**
+          Also, be aware that when a PR is merged, all CI checks wil need to be rerun on other PR branches.
+So it's not prudent to have Gitlab CI checks running (or queued to be run) on more than one branch at a time.

 It is important to note that RAJA shares its Gitlab CI workflow with other projects.
 See `Shared Gitlab CI Workflow <https://radiuss-ci.readthedocs.io/en/latest/uberenv.html#ci>`_ for more information.